gabriellearruda/storytelling-with-data/README.md

         <br /> *Former Googler Cole Nussbaumer Knaflic teaches people how to turn data into high impact visual stories that stick with their audiences.
 Hear about the powerful strategies that were honed through her work on the People Analytics team and the data visualization course that Cole created at Google and taught at offices throughout the US and Europe.*
 <img align="center" width="100%" height="0" />

-Colos blindness, 8% of men and half a percent of women experience some form of color blindness.
-Most typically that manifests itself as difficulty in distinguing between shades of red and shades os green, which means you want to, in gereal avoid using shades of red and green together.